railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/channel.rst

 Click the ``Forward`` button to automatically send an email to the assigned partner with all the details of the opportunity and the prospect.
 When forwarding an opportunity to a partner, you can select which information you want to send: Latest email, Whole Story or Case Information.
 You can add a cc and add attachments to the mail.
-You can decide to send the mail to the partner (any contact person you want), to an OpenERP user or to an email address you specify.
+You can send the mail to the partner (any contact person you want), to an OpenERP user or to an email address you specify.

 To allow your salespeople to keep a view on forwarded opportunities, the assigned opportunity will be displayed for the selected channel partner on the `Geo Localization` tab of the **Customer** form.